Buddha Purnima 2022: Know Buddhist Mudras, Hand Gestures and their Meaning

 4. Varada Mudra

 This mudra represents the offering, welcome, charity, giving, compassion and sincerity.
-It is performed with the help of both the hands in which palm of right hand facing forward and fingers extended and left hand palm placed near omphalos with extended fingers.
+It is performed with the help of both the hands in which palm of the right hand facing forward and fingers extended and left-hand palm placed near omphalos with extended fingers.

 5. Karana Mudra